Pac-12 in talks with Gonzaga, targeting Utah St., UNLV as Mountain West pushes back, AP sources say

 The Pac-12 began to restock for a 2026 relaunch two weeks ago by landing Boise State, Fresno State, San Diego State and Colorado State from the Mountain West to join Washington State and Oregon State, the only two Pac-12 schools left after a dramatic round of realignment took effect this summer.

-The Pac-12 needs at least two more members in all sports to reach the eight required to be a recognized conference with access to NCAA championships and the College Football Playoff in 2026.
+The Pac-12 needed at least two more members in all sports to reach the eight required to be a recognized conference with access to NCAA championships and the College Football Playoff in 2026.

-If Utah State leaves the Mountain West for the Pac-12 and UNLV and the rest stay put, both the Pac-12 and the Mountain West would be at seven members in need of more additions.
+With Utah State on board, that’s down to one though the conference is exploring several options beyond UNLV.

 Zags